 |Direct ASCII Interrogator, multi port version||D-SK-186-10A-00|

 |ASCII Interrogator with X.25 Card||D-SK-183-10A-00|

-It's 1:41 AM on Saturday at our Fresno, CA, USA headquarters.
-We'll start work on your quote first thing on Monday.
+It's 5:16 AM on Thursday at our Fresno, CA, USA headquarters.
+It's early in the morning, but we'll start on your quote as soon as we get into the office.